fusioncharts/dev_centre_docs/themes/introduction-to-themes.md

 Click [here](http://jsfiddle.net/fusioncharts/0dtjw8a5/ '@@open-newtab') to edit the above chart.

-In the above chart, click any radio button and then the **Apply Theme** button, to see how the look and feel of the chart changes with each theme.
+In the above chart, click any radio button and then the **Apply Theme** button, to see how the look and feel of the chart change with each theme.